 A: We will pay the entire cost of the solicitation of proxies for the Annual Meeting.
 This includes preparation, assembly, printing, and mailing of the Notice, this Proxy Statement and any other information we send to stockholders.
-We may supplement our efforts to solicit your proxy in the following ways:
+We have engaged The Proxy Advisory Group, LLC to assist in the solicitation of proxies and provide related advice and information support, for a services fee and the reimbursement of customary reimbursements.
+In addition, we may supplement our efforts to solicit your proxy in the following ways:

-- We may contact you using the telephone or electronic communication; - Our directors, officers or other regular employees may contact you personally; or - We may hire agents for the sole purpose of contacting you regarding your proxy.
+- We may contact you using the telephone or electronic communication; - Our directors, officers or other regular employees may contact you personally; or - The Proxy Advisory Group, LLC or any other third parties we may hire as agents for the sole purpose of contacting you regarding your proxy, may contact you.

-If we hire soliciting agents, we will pay them a reasonable fee for their services.
 We will not pay directors, officers or other regular employees any additional compensation for their efforts to supplement our proxy solicitation.
-We anticipate banks, brokerage houses and other custodians, nominees and fiduciaries will forward soliciting material to the beneficial owners of shares of common stock entitled to vote at the Annual Meeting and that we will reimburse those persons for their out-of-pocket expenses incurred in performing such services.
+We anticipate banks, brokerage houses and other custodians, nominees and fiduciaries will forward soliciting material to the beneficial owners of shares of common stock entitled to vote at the Annual Meeting and that we will reimburse those persons for their out-of-pocket expenses incurred in performing such services